caiosilvestre/Machine-Learning-Patient-Risk-Analyzer-SA/Azure_Functions/Readme.md

 ## Instructions

 ### Step 1.
 Download Files and Install VSCode Extension

 Clone or download this repository and navigate to the project's root directory

+### Step 2.
+Follow the instructions

 Create a Azure Functions in VSCode with [Azure Functions extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions).

-### Step 2.
-Follow the instructions with some changes

 [Create Azure Functions - Instructions Step by Step](Create_instructions/Readme.md)